Bill Dedman: Empty Mansions and Huguette Clark

 While working for NBC News as an investigative reporter, Dedman uncovered the case of the reclusive copper heiress Huguette Clark.
 He documented her life in a series of reports on NBCNews.com and The Today Show in 2010-2012.
 Dedman reported the Clark mystery first in an online slideshow, a series of 47 photos with 2,788 accompanying words in captions.
 The slideshow attracted more than 75 million page views, more than any story in the website's history.

 Dedman and Clark's cousin, Paul Clark Newell, Jr. (1936–2016), co-wrote the 2013 nonfiction book Empty Mansions about Clark and her father, the Gilded Age industrialist William A. Clark.

-Published September 10, 2013, by Ballantine Books, Empty Mansions debuted at No. 4 on The New York Times Best Seller list for hardcover nonfiction, and was the No. 1 bestselling nonfiction e-book in America.
+Published September 10, 2013, by Ballantine Books, Empty Mansions debuted at number one on The New York Times bestseller list for e-books and number four for hardcover books for the week ending September 14, 2013.
+It was on the New York Times bestseller list for 13 weeks and the Los Angeles Times bestseller list for 37 weeks.
+Empty Mansions also appeared on bestseller lists from Publishers Weekly, IndieBound independent booksellers, National Public Radio, The Wall Street Journal, USA Today and Maclean's magazine in Canada.
 Empty Mansions has been published in translation in China, Brazil, and Italy, and in English in the U.S., Canada, the United Kingdom, and Commonwealth countries.

 The film rights to Empty Mansions were optioned by Fremantle, which is developing a TV series with HBO, director Joe Wright, and screenwriter Ido Fluk.
 The book was optioned earlier by film and television director Ryan Murphy.

 Awards

-Dedman has received the Pulitzer Prize for Investigative Reporting, the Worth Bingham Prize for national investigative reporting, the Robert F. Kennedy Journalism Award grand prize, the Society of Professional Journalists' Sigma Delta Chi Award, and awards from the National Press Club, Society for Advancing Business Editing and Writing, Society for News Design, and others.
+Dedman has received the Pulitzer Prize for Investigative Reporting, the Investigative Reporters and Editors Award; the Worth Bingham Prize for national investigative reporting, the Robert F. Kennedy Journalism Award grand prize, the Society of Professional Journalists' Sigma Delta Chi Award, and awards from the National Press Club, Society for Advancing Business Editing and Writing, Society for News Design, and others.
 For the investigation Long Island Divided, the team at Newsday received The Peabody Award, the Edward R. Murrow Award, the George Polk Award in Journalism, the Sigma Delta Chi Award, an award from the News Leaders Association, and others.